oracle-quickstart/oci-kubernetes-monitoring/charts/mgmt-agent/resources/prometheus_scrape_config_readme.md

 # 1. Introduction
 Automatic PrometheusEmitter collection is a feature that allows the Agent to automatically find and identify metrics emitting pods to monitor, eliminating the need to manually create the PrometheusEmitter configuration to collect metrics.

-# 2. Identification of configuration
+# 2. Identification of metric collection configuration

 ## 2.1 Out of the box
+Management Agent has capabilities to detect metrics emitting pods, without making any custom configuration changes.

+### 2.1.1 Pod' ports specification
 Management Agent will look for pod port spec with port name as `metrics` and port protocol as `TCP`.</br>
 Once found, the configuration is build using default path as `/metrics`.
 The rest of the configuration is set to default as well.

-## 2.2 Prometheus.io Annotation
+### 2.1.2 Prometheus.io Annotation
+Deployments using industry standard prometheus.io annotations to enable scrapping, will be automatically detected out of the box by agent.</br>
-The out of the box path and port configuration can be modified using the standardized prometheus.io annotations.</br>
+The pod's ports specification configuration can be modified using the standardized prometheus.io annotations.</br>

 ### Sample annotation
 ```